iamjaspreetsingh/Digital-Diary/README.md

 Copy the files 3d.cpp, inv.txt, oc.txt, person.txt in your bin folder of C++ and run the .cpp file in C++
  <hr>
 The password while running the code is : <br>
 Password : iamjs
 Use this password when you run the code
 <br>
-Give it  a star if you like it..
+You may open an issue for any suggestions or bug and open pull request for the same.

 ##### MIT License
 ```